yudataguy/Awesome-Japanese/readme.md

 ## Reading

 * [NHK Easy News](http://www3.nhk.or.jp/news/easy/) - News for elementary, middle school, and foreigner with audio and video.:baby:
-* [Nippon Talk](http://www.nippontalk.com/en/) - Japanese texts with furigana and English translation.
+* [Nippon Talk](http://www.nippontalk.com/en/) - Japanese texts with furigana and English translation.:warning:No longer updates
-* [Japanese Folktales](http://www.e-hon.jp/ehon_jp/index1.htm) - Japanese folktales with drawing and audio
+* [Japanese Folktales](http://www.e-hon.jp/ehon_jp/index1.htm) - Japanese folktales with drawing and audio.:jp:
-* [Hukumusume Fairy Tale Collection](http://hukumusume.com/douwa/) - A website where you can read and hear traditional folk tales, legends and fairy stories - from Japan and all around the world - read aloud for you in Japanese.
+* [Hukumusume Fairy Tale Collection](http://hukumusume.com/douwa/) - A website where you can read and hear traditional folk tales, legends and fairy stories - from Japan and all around the world - read aloud for you in Japanese.:jp:
-* [Kyoko Shinbun](http://kyoko-np.net/index.html) - Fake Japanese News(similar to The Onion):iphone::jp::older_man:
+* [Kyoko Shinbun](http://kyoko-np.net/index.html) - Fake Japanese News(similar to The Onion), podcast available.:iphone::jp::older_man:
 * [用例.jp](http://yourei.jp/) - Search engine for Japanese sample sentences:jp:
-* [Japanese in Anime & Manga](http://anime-manga.jp/) - Learn Japanese from anime and manga
+* [Japanese in Anime & Manga](http://anime-manga.jp/) - Learn Japanese from anime and manga.

 ## Listening